Practice Areas

 We’re Medical Doctors & Trial Attorneys

 Personal injury is an area of civil law that allows people who have been injured to collect damages or financial compensation from the person or group who caused the injury.
+Medical malpractice occurs when a healthcare provider harms a patient by failing to use the degree of training and skill that is ordinarily used by members of the profession.

 These damages come in several different types, and the amount of money an injured party can recover depends on a variety of different factors.

 If you or a loved one has been injured in Missouri or Kansas, the Missouri personal injury lawyers at Cullan & Cullan can help you understand whether you have a legal cause of action and how much you could reasonably expect to recover.
+Our attorneys are also doctors, providing a unique understanding of medical malpractice cases, and are experienced in identifying medical, legal, and economic issues in malpractice cases.
+With extensive experience and a proven track record recognized by Super Lawyers, our team has successfully secured millions in jury awards and settlements for our clients.

 Our firm handles a wide range of personal injury cases, including: